mverdaguer/shop-catalogue/client/README.md

 A description of the shop and a carousel of images.

 ## Contact
-A form to send a message (mail) to the shop manager and some information regarding the shop:
+A form to send a message (email) to the shop manager and some information regarding the shop:

 - GMaps position.
-- Adress.
+- Address.
 - Phone number.
 - Contact email.
 - Timetable.

 ## ItemsList
-Here you will see a list of categorized items (products) of the shop.
+A list of categorized items (products) of the shop.
 Both the items and their categories can be managed from the admin zone.

 ## Register
 To register a new user.